thejagadeesh/Cyclistic-bike-share-analysis/README.md

 ## Query Result:
 ![image](https://github.com/thejagadeesh/Cyclistic-bike-share-analysis/assets/114074976/49ca4f83-d7bb-4919-a0ed-5d164bc1480a)

+## Data Filtering:
-## Filter out erroneous data with negative ride lengths and rides lasting longer than a day
+Filter out erroneous data with negative ride lengths and rides lasting longer than a day:
 ```sql
 CREATE TABLE divvy_tripdata.divvy_trip_datav3 AS
 SELECT *
 FROM `jaga-394318.divvy_tripdata.divvy_trip_datav2`
 WHERE ride_length_minutes > 0 AND ride_length_minutes < 1440;
 ```
-## Bike Type Usage and Percentages
+## Bike Type Usage and Percentages:
+Calculate the count and percentages of rides for each member and casual rider by bike type:
 ```sql
 SELECT
     member_casual,